 Replacement Critical Access Hospital

-On-site emergency power system will provide back-up power to the entire facility with additional provisions for mobile generator connection for improved electrical system reliability.
-Mechanical design includes two premium efficient air cooled screw chillers, providing full redundancy on the chilled water system.
+An on-site emergency power system will provide back-up power to the entire facility with additional provisions for mobile generator connection for improved electrical system reliability.
+The mechanical design includes two premium efficient air-cooled screw chillers, providing full redundancy on the chilled water system.

-The two story, 31,000-sf, medical office building will be attached to the hospital and offer support space for the hospital.
-The medical office building is being designed to be home the Parkview Physicians Group, giving the community access to a trusted care team of specialty physicians offering; outpatient clinics; Women’s health services, Sleep Center, LifeBridge Senior Program, Home Healthcare and Hospice, and hospital administration services.
+A two-story, 31,000-sf, medical office building will be attached to the hospital and offer support space for the hospital.
+The medical office building is being designed to be home the Parkview Physicians Group, giving the community access to a trusted care team of specialty physicians offering outpatient clinics, Women’s health services, Sleep Center, LifeBridge Senior Program, Home Healthcare and Hospice, and hospital administration services.